 Emphysema occurs when the air sacs (alveoli) of the lungs are damaged, causing shortness of breath and reducing the amount of oxygen reaching the bloodstream.
 People with emphysema also tend to have chronic bronchitis, an inflammation of the bronchi, which often causes a persistent cough.

 Emphysema and chronic bronchitis are two conditions that make up chronic obstructive pulmonary disease (COPD).
 Symptoms of COPD include breathing difficulty, cough, mucus (sputum) production, and wheezing.
-Causes include long-term exposure to irritating gases or particulate matter, often from cigarette smoke.
+Sources include long-term exposure to breathing irritating gases or particulate matter, often from cigarette smoke.
 Smoking is the leading cause of COPD.
 People with COPD have an increased risk of developing heart disease, lung cancer, and other conditions, but most can control their symptoms fairly well with proper treatment.

 Other lower respiratory tract diseases include pneumonia and lung cancer.
-Pneumonia is an infection of the air sacs caused by bacteria, viruses, and fungi.
+Pneumonia is an infection of the air sacs caused by harmful bacteria, viruses, and fungi.
 Lung cancer is the uncontrolled growth of abnormal cells in one or both lungs, usually in the cells that line the air passages.
 The abnormal cells divide rapidly and form tumors.

 Birth defects, or congenital malformations, are abnormalities present at birth.
 They are among the leading causes of mortality in the United States for infants and children under the age of five.
 Birth defects affect one in every 33 babies born in the United States each year.
 While birth defects can occur during any stage of pregnancy, most defects occur in the first three months of pregnancy when the organs are forming.

 The abnormalities may be physical, functional, metabolic, or non-disabling.
-Physical defects include conditions such as oral cleft, spina bifida, congenital heart defects, and upper and lower limb reductions.
+Physical defects include health conditions such as oral cleft, spina bifida, congenital heart defects, and upper and lower limb reductions.
 Functional defects affect the cardiovascular system, nervous system, immune system, or endocrine system and may not be recognized until years after birth.
 Metabolic defects like Tay-Sachs disease affect body chemistry.
 Non-disabling defects may be unwanted and cosmetically disfiguring, but may not necessarily result in a disability.

 Both genetic and environmental factors cause birth defects.
 Environmental factors include physical agents like radiation, pollutants, maternal drug use, and maternal illness or infection.
 In particular, exposure to ethanol in alcoholic beverages, solvents, and fuel is strongly associated with birth defects.
 Exposure to mercury can lead to birth defects and neurological disorders.
 Repeated exposure to toluene may also increase the risk of birth defects.

 Cancer develops when genes mutate and change the way cells function, leading to abnormal cell growth and division.
-Most gene mutations occur after birth, while some are inherited.
-Environmental causes of gene mutations include radiation, viruses, and cancer-causing chemicals (carcinogens) such as asbestos, radon, and chemicals in firsthand or secondhand tobacco smoke.
+Most gene mutations occur after birth, while some are genetically inherited.
+Environmental causes of gene mutations include exposure to radiation, viruses, and cancer-causing chemicals (carcinogens) such as asbestos, radon, and chemicals in firsthand or secondhand tobacco smoke.
 Other causes of gene mutations include obesity, hormones, chronic inflammation, and a lack of exercise.

 An exposure to a carcinogen does not necessarily result in cancer.
 Other factors play a part, including the amount and duration of exposure and an individual’s genetic background.
 Every few years, the National Toxicology Program publishes a Report on Carcinogens that lists substances that are known or reasonably anticipated to cause cancer.